-If you are already planning your trip to the Singapore Zoo from Johor Bahru, you should book your tickets online for discounted rates & to avoid the queue when you reach the zoo.
+If you are already planning your trip from Johor to Singapore zoo, you should book your tickets online for discounted rates & to avoid the queue when you reach the zoo.
 Here’s what you can expect when you arrive at the zoo.

 Rent a Car in both Malaysia and Singapore with EasyBook!
 The largest transport service provider in South East Asia.